Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

-Normally, one livestream session runs for a few hours each day.
-During the session, a streamer displays multiple products in turn.
-To conduct a comprehensive investigation for malicious selling strategies in livestream shopping, we needed to cover diverse selling behaviors.
+Normally, one livestream session ran for a few hours each day.
+During the session, a streamer displayed multiple products in turn.
+To conduct a comprehensive investigation of malicious selling strategies during livestream shopping, we needed to cover diverse selling behaviors.
 Therefore, there was a trade-off between data diversity and data size.
 To decide the length of livestream sessions to record, we first recorded five livestream sessions from each platform.
 Each recording lasted for 15 to 25 minutes.
 We found that streamers usually spent about five minutes on a single product, and streamers' selling behaviors did not change much from product to product.
-Thus, we decided to shorten the length of recordings, about seven minutes for each one.
+Thus, we decided to shorten the length of recordings to approximately seven minutes.
 We collected another 15 livestream sessions from each platform.
-In total, we collected 40 recordings, 20 from Taobao and 20 from Douyin.
+In total, we collected 40 recordings, 20 from Taobao and 20 from TikTok \autoref{tab:recording}.

-\autoref{tab:recording} lists the 40 livestream recordings data in detail, including the channel name, platform, the number of subscriptions, the number of real-time viewers, and the category of products.